 I loved snorkelling here at Kaunaoa Beach, especially near the rocks where the marine life loves to shelter from the sun and make their homes.
 Whatever it is that you decide to do here, you will not be disappointed, there really is something for everyone, from sport to swimming to relaxation.

 When you think of beaches, you naturally think about swimming and beautiful sand.
 Papakolea Beach is not a good place to swim and is hard to reach.
-But this place is extremely interesting because the colour of the sand here is actually green!
+But this place is extremely interesting and should be a part of your Hawaii Itinerary because the colour of the sand here is actually green!

 To give you some perspective the beach looks like somebody put basil pesto over the sand, it really is green.
 The colour actually comes from the eroded stone (called olivine) that comes from the cinder cone (a form of volcano).
 It really is a unique sight to see and is worth the trip for the sand alone!